-Migration is a complex and growing global phenomenon of critical importance to European countries, particularly in recent years with unprecedented rises in migration flows to and within the european union/european economic area (EU/EEA).^{1,2} Migrants face an increased burden of certain infections3 including human immunodeficiency virus (HIV), viral hepatitis and tuberculosis (TB)4 compared with host population.
-Similarly, certain parasitic diseases not endemic in Europe are highly prevalent in migrant populations.^{5,6} Strongyloidiasis despite being considered endemic in Spain in the past,7 it is much more prevalent in tropical and subtropical areas, particularly in those areas with poor hygienic conditions,8 with migrant population prevalence is estimated above 12%.5 Chagas diseases are only endemic in migrant populations,6 although at risk of community transmission in non-endemic areas.9

-In addition, despite limiting data on the impact of coronavirus disease 2019 (COVID-19) on morbidity and mortality among migrant population, particularly those living in refugee camps, detention or reception centres may be at particularly high risk for COVID-19 exposure.10
+Migration is a complex and growing global phenomenon of critical importance to European countries, particularly in recent years with unprecedented rises in migration flows to and within the EU/EEA.
+Migrants face an increased burden of certain infections including HIV, viral hepatitis and tuberculosis(TB) compared to host population.
+Similarly, certain parasitic diseases not endemic in Europe are highly prevalent in migrant populations, Strongyloidiasis despite being considered endemic in Spain in the past it is much more prevalent in tropical and subtropical areas, particularly in those areas with poor hygienic conditions, with migrant population prevalence is estimated above 12%.
+Chagas diseases is only endemic in migrant populations although at risk of community transmission in non-endemic areas.
+In addition, despite limiting data on the impact of COVID-19 on morbidity and mortality among migrant population, particularly those living in refugee camps, detention or reception centres may be at particularly high risk for COVID-19 exposure.

-Screening on arrival is almost non-existent and many countries historically have only focused on TB screening.11 One study in Sweden reported that a TB screening programme targeting refugees only contributed to 15% of the total cases, suggesting that with this approach other migrant groups are missed, and they could be potentially targeted in other settings such as primary care.12 In addition, moving from routine HIV testing from sexual health and antenatal clinics to non-traditional settings (e.g. primary care) to reduce the pool of undiagnosed HIV infection in the population is cost effective.13
+Screening on arrival is almost non-existent and many countries historically have only focused on TB screening.
+One study in Sweden reported that a TB screening programme targeting refugees only contributed to 15% of the total cases, suggesting that with this approach other migrant groups are missed, and they could be potentially targeted in other settings such as Primary Care.
+In addition, moving from routine HIV testing from sexual health and antenatal clinics to non-traditional settings (e.g., Primary Care) to reduce the pool of undiagnosed HIV infection in the population is cost-effective.

-Innovative integrated programmes, to deliver more costeffective screening to high-risk migrants on arrival, are a key step to meet global and regional elimination targets for key infections.11 The health professionals' lack of expertise, particularly primary care providers, in assessing individual differences (gender, age and origin) of migrant-related conditions often means that these infections go undetected.
-This contributes to worse health outcomes, widening health inequities and could sustain disease transmission with a high cost for health systems.^{14,15} Adopting multi-disease screening approach is now considered a good strategy, although its cost-effectiveness needs to be demonstrated in larger studies.16 The European centre for disease prevention and control (ECDC) published new guidance in 201817 calling for innovative strategies to deliver multi-disease screening to migrants.
-Data on cost effectiveness are scarce and limited to single disease screening, but they suggest moderate to high cost effectiveness of migrant screening programmes, depending on migrant group and disease targeted.18-22
+Innovative integrated programmes, to deliver more cost-effective screening to high-risk migrants on arrival are a key step to meet global and regional elimination targets for key infections.
+The health professionals' lack of expertise, particularly primary care providers, in assessing individual differences (gender, age, origin) of migrant related conditions often means that these infections go undetected.
+This contributes to worse health outcomes, widening health inequities, and could sustain disease transmission with a high cost for health systems.
+Adopting multi-disease screening approach, is now considered a good strategy although its cost-effectiveness needs to be demonstrated in larger studies.
+The ECDC published new guidance in 2018 calling for innovative strategies to deliver multi-disease screening to migrants.
+Data on cost-effectiveness are scarce and limited to single disease screening, but they suggest moderate to high cost-effectiveness of migrant screening programs depending on migrant group and disease targeted.
+On the suggest moderate to high cost-effectiveness of migrant screening programs depending on migrant group and disease targeted.

-With the aim of improving patient care by strengthening medical decisions, there has been a development of clinical decision support systems (CDSS) in the last decade.23 In such tools, the characteristics of an individual extracted from structured or unstructured data or both are matched to a computerized algorithm with patient-specific assessments.23 The recommendations to the clinical staff to make a decision can manifest as computerized reminders, or clinical workflow tools.
-The decrease in test duplication at primary care supports the cost effectiveness of implementing CDSS in screening.^{24,25} Evidence on infections remains low, with some studies suggesting in an increased screening of hepatitis C by 5-fold.26 So far, no evidence on CDSS supporting the screening on migrant populations has been developed.
+With the aim of improving patient care by strengthening medical decisions, there has been a development of clinical decision support systems(CDSS) in the last decade.
+In such tools, the characteristics of an individual extracted from structured or unstructured data or both, are matched to a computerized algorithm with patient-specific assessments.
+The recommendations to the clinical staff to make a decision can manifest as computerized reminders, or clinical workflow tools.
+The decrease in test duplication at primary care supports the cost-effectiveness of implementing CDSS in screening.
+Evidence on infections remains low, with some studies suggesting in an increased screening of hepatitis C by 5 fold.
+So far, no evidence on CDSS supporting the screening on migrant populations have been developed.